abdurrehman11/google-analytics-customer-revenue-prediciton/README.md

 ### Install the requirements

 * Make sure to use Python 3 and Jupyter Notebook.
-* Install the requirements using `pip install package_name` in Anaconda prompt or `!pip install package_name` in Jupyter Notebook cell.
+* Install all packages in requirements.txt using `pip install package_name` in Anaconda prompt or `!pip install package_name` in Jupyter Notebook cell.

 ### Usage